caraujo777/cvfinalproject/README.md

 Input .wav must be single-stream (only one channel).

 To convert to wav: https://audio.online-convert.com/convert-to-wav - make sure to select mono audio channel.

+For handtracking.py - pip3 install requirements.txt for that specific version of opencv